Vaping

 Vapes are Being Marketed to Youth

 Between fun flavors, bright colors, and increased exposure to vaping-related marketing, it is clear that vaping companies are targeting youth.
-In a study conducted by the Center for Disease Control, 31% of youth cited flavors such as candy or fruit as their main reason for vaping.
+In a study conducted by the CDC, 31% of youth cited flavors such as candy or fruit as their main reason for vaping.
 Due to a 2019 FDA decision, formerly popular companies such as Juul are banned from selling flavored nicotine cartridges.
 Read more about JUUL’s early marketing tactics towards youth here.
 This ban has shifted companies like Puff Bar, Vuse, and Hyde towards producing disposable vaping devices which allow them to continue targeting youth with appealing flavors and brightly colored, discreet devices.
 These same enticing qualities are also being applied to other forms of nicotine such as gum, tablets, and pouches.

 The integration of vaping ads into daily activities and the use of social media platforms amplify youth exposure to these harmful products.
 According to results from the 2021 National Youth Tobacco Survey, 70.3% of middle and high school students reported seeing vaping ads at retail stores, on the Internet, in newspapers/magazines, or on television and streaming services.
 Vaping companies are also leveraging social media platforms and encouraging peer-to-peer advertising through influencers and interactive social media content.
 The 2021 National Youth Tobacco Survey found that 73.5% of middle and high schoolers have seen vaping related posts and content on social media.